RuneBlaze/WITCH-NG/README.md

 ### `--checkpoint`

-Checkpoint the intermediate `hmmsearch` results to disk.
+Checkpoint the intermediate `hmmsearch` results to disk, loading a prior checkpoint file if exists.
 The checkpoint file is currently fixed to the output filename with extension replaced as `.checkpoint`.
 WITCH-NG will attempt to load the checkpoint file if it exists.

 ### `--progress`